nanomsg/nng/docs/ref/api/id_map.md

 The identifiers are 64-bit unsigned integers and can be sparse; the structure will use space efficiently even if identifiers are very far apart.
-{{footnote: The ID map is capable of storing at most 2<sup>32</sup> identifiers, even though the identifers may themselves be much larger than this.}}
+{{footnote: The ID map is capable of storing at most 2<sup>32</sup> identifiers, even though the identifiers may themselves be much larger than this.}}

 > [!IMPORTANT]